Diseases caused by E. coli

 Enteropathogenic: These strains can cause watery diarrhea, particularly in infants.

 Enteroaggregative: Some strains are emerging as potentially important causes of persistent diarrhea in patients with AIDS and in children in tropical areas.

-Other strains are capable of causing extraintestinal infection if normal intestinal anatomic barriers are disrupted (eg, by ischemia, inflammatory bowel disease, or trauma), in which case the organism may spread to adjacent structures or invade the bloodstream.
+Other strains are capable of causing extraintestinal infection if normal intestinal anatomic barriers are disrupted (eg, by ischemia, inflammatory bowel disease, colonic diverticulitis, or trauma), in which case the organism may spread to adjacent structures or invade the bloodstream.
 Hepatobiliary, peritoneal, cutaneous, and pulmonary infections also occur.
 E. coli bacteremia may also occur without an evident portal of entry.

 Surgery may be required to control the source of infection (eg, to drain pus, debride necrotic lesions, or remove foreign bodies).

 Enterohemorrhagic E. coli Treatment The gram-negative bacteria Escherichia coli O157:H7 and other enterohemorrhagic E. coli (EHEC) typically cause acute bloody diarrhea, which may lead to hemolytic-uremic syndrome... read more (EHEC) gastrointestinal infection is not treated with antibiotics.